Personal health budget (PHB)

 Some things can’t be funded by a PHB because there’s already support for these through different avenues.
 These include alternative therapy, support for de-cluttering, and household items.
 See our guidance notes for more details about what cannot be funded by a PHB in North East London.

-If you have any questions about what a PHB can cover, please ask us before making a referral or liaise with ELFT PHB lead Bonnie, who is available to support all aspects of Recovery planning in line with PHB.
+If you have any questions about what a PHB can cover, please ask us before making a referral or liaise with the ELFT PHB team, who is available to support all aspects of Recovery planning in line with PHB.

 5. ‘Stay connected’ smartphone / data